xullnn/ls_pull_over_push/230/readme.md

 ---

-Explain the main purpose of these DOM object types: `Node`, `Element`, `Text`, `EventTarget`?

----

 What are the two ways to know the type of a node?

 ---

-Which of these two returns a static or live collection?
+Do these two lines return a static or live collection?

 ---